Saturday, August 17, 2013

 German: Worcestershire Sauce

 If you’re of Puerto Rican/Cuban descent or you simply love their food, you might be interested in knowing that the flavoring they use in their meals, Adobo, is available here, but it’s called Condimento para Pizza, which basically means Pizza condiments.
 Trust me, it’s Adobo.
-I know this because my spouse is of Puerto Rican descent.
+I know this because my husband is of Puerto Rican descent.

 Drinks like Pepsi, Coca Cola, Tang, Tropicana Juice, and Gatorade are available.
 If you’re planning a party to celebrate a holiday, a birthday, or you’re simply a mega-alcoholic, you’ll find familiar brand names like Budweiser, Heineken and Absolut Vodka.